AndreaJasper/what-is-the-asset-pipeline/README.md

    and controls the render)
 8. Fully "rendered" page is displayed and the user perceives "Page Ready."

-Obviously if `example.html` has more CSS pages (or JavaScript pages) each _additional_ page has a _fixed cost_ associated with it and causes a _degradation in time to page load_ as perceived by the end user.
+If `example.html` has more CSS pages (or JavaScript pages) each _additional_ page has a _fixed cost_ associated with it and causes an _increase in time to page load_ as perceived by the end user.

-Now let's imagine that the Asset Pipeline does its "concatenation."
+Now, let's imagine that the Asset Pipeline does its **concatenation**:

-1. Cost to connect to example.html and receive the page
+1. Cost to connect and receive the `example.html` file
 2. Blank screen is shown
 3. Cost to find `<link>` tags that call for other assets
 4. Cost to connect to the web server to grab `combined-mega-css-file.css`